 You can feel the energy of a nature reserve the moment you enter it.
 It’s pure, wild, natural, a beautiful space that immediately conjures feelings of freedom and tranquility.
 The same is true for a meditation space.

-5: The Best Time To Meditate For Beginners
+5: How To Meditate Daily For Beginners Who Want A Schedule

+I recommend you keep your home meditation practice to a certain time of day.
 When you know that at 6am you’re going to get up, enter your meditation space, and meditate for twenty minutes, your mind becomes pre-programmed for tranquillity.
-Not only does this help you start the day positively, it also creates a habit that will help you to continue to meditate even on those days when you don’t really feel like it (and no matter how wonderful meditation is, there always will be some times when you feel like skipping practice).
+Not only does this help you start the day positively, it also creates a daily habit that will help you to continue to meditate even on those days when you don’t really feel like it (and no matter how wonderful meditation is, there always will be some times when you feel like skipping practice).

 When I was touring England doing The Canterbury Tales (I played the overweight, alcoholic miller, though I don’t think it was typecast), I set the alarm for 5am every morning so I could meditate every morning for at least 20 minutes.
 Because we were on tour it was impossible to have one designated space so instead I would take myself off to some field or park and meditate there instead—there’s always a space and time worthy of meditation, no matter where you might be or how busy you might be.

-It is basically impossible to meditate the proper way if you have a bad attitude.
+It is basically impossible to meditate the right way if you have the wrong attitude.

 The correct meditation attitude is one of non-judgment.
 To meditate properly you need to let go of your judgmental mind and accept things as they are—especially yourself.
 Too many beginners fail to understand that to meditate correctly you cannot judge what you’re doing as good / bad / right / wrong.
 Instead let go.
 Have a non-judgmental attitude.

-If you would like to learn Buddhist methods, take a look at my article on Buddhist Meditation For Beginners.
+If you would like to learn Buddhist meditation at home, take a look at my article on Buddhist Meditation For Beginners.

-Performing Buddhist meditations properly requires more than just pure meditation.
+Performing Buddhist meditation properly at home requires more than just pure meditation.
 In Buddhism, meditation is just one part of a much bigger practice.
 And if you want to do Buddhist meditations properly you need to understand the philosophy of Buddhism.

 Proper meditation in the Buddhist tradition requires discipline and patience.
 It isn’t a case of “sit down and meditate”.
 It requires study and gradual development.

-One of the best ways to meditate at home is when you’re lying in bed.
+One of the most simple ways to meditate at home is when you’re lying in bed.

 - Bring your awareness to your breath